-Ljubomir Bodurov was born on October 12th 1925 in Burgas.
+Ljubomir Bodurov was born on October 12th, 1925 in Burgas.
 Attending the Music Academy of Sofia, Bodurov was a student of

-operetta Der Vogelhändler by Zeller, he went on to make his debut at the

-Bolshoi on April 1st, 1956, singing Don
+operetta Der Vogelhändler by Zeller, he went on to make his debut at the Bolshoj on April 1st, 1956, singing Don

 José in Carmen.
 From 1957, he worked successfully with the Sofia National Opera.
 International appearances took him to

-Moscow, Brussels, Barcelona, Amsterdam, Paris and into West Germany.
-In addition to Europe, he appeared in the United States singing with the Chicago Opera, and with great success in Tokyo.|
+Moscow, Brussels, Barcelona, Amsterdam, Paris and West Germany.
+In addition to Europe, he appeared in the United States,

+singing with the Chicago Opera, and with great success in Tokyo.|

 His repertoire included Don José, Don Carlo, Edgardo, Cavaradossi, German (Pique Dame), des Grieux and Erik in Der fliegende Holländer.